jiyexxnx/Advanced_Process_mining_team1/README.md

 # Encoding High-Level Control-Flow Construct Information for Process Outcome Prediction

-Supplementary material for the article *"Encoding High-Level Control-Flow Construct Information for Process Outcome Prediction"* by Mozhgan Vazifehdoostirani, Laura Genga, Remco Dijkman.
+This repository is modified copy of https://github.com/MozhganVD/LPMforPPM (Supplementary material for the article *"Encoding High-Level Control-Flow Construct Information for Process Outcome Prediction"* by Mozhgan Vazifehdoostirani, Laura Genga, Remco Dijkman.).
+In order to replicate their results we implemented several modifications of their code.

-This repository provides implementations for encoding high-level control-flow constructs information for outcome-oriented predictive process monitoring.
 To use this repository, you need to discover Local Process Models using LPM miner plugin available in ProM 6.9 and store discovered patterns as petri-nets in .pnml format.